learnyou/lysa/pages/tex/ch0.md

 on your own!

 My Calculus teacher in high school was rather emphatic that mathematical notation is all about being lazy.
 That idea stuck with me.
 I think you’ll learn very quickly is that mathematicians are lazy.
 Really lazy.
 We are so lazy that we can’t even bear to type the word “integer.”
 So, instead, we use letters to express these words.
 We use a large fancy Z, instead of writing “integers.”
 We really are that pretentious.
-So, whenever you see ${\mathbb{Z}}$, you can think “oh, he’s just a lazy jackass who can’t be bothered to type the word ‘integers’.”
+So, whenever you see ${\mathbb{Z}}$, you can think “oh, he’s just a lazy jerk who can’t be bothered to type the word ‘integers’.”
 And you’ll probably be right.

 #### Alright, back to the boring stuff